Best Off-Road Jacks: Save Your Bacon on the Trails

 - Easy to use two-piece handle and socket

 - Loose parts make it noisy while driving

-The jack measures 7 ⅝ inches tall.
-Works best on vehicles with a lower clearance.
-Has a 4-ton capacity.
-Weighs 8 pounds.
+The bottle jack measures 7 5/8 inches tall, works best on vehicles with lower clearance, has a 4-ton capacity, and weighs 8.0 pounds.

-- Extension screws adjust and will accommodate your desired work height
+- Extension screws adjust to accommodate desired work height

 - Base is small

-- Jack may lose pressure if you leave the car on the jack overnight
+- Loses pressure if you leave the car on the jack overnight

 - May not go as high as you need

-- Comes with a long handle for cranking
+- Comes with a long two-piece hand crank

 - Constructed with alloyed steel